anuragambuja/data-engineering-gcp/BigQuery.md

 Left join: Each row in the left table appears in the results, regardless of whether there are matches in the right table.
 Right join: the reverse of a left join.
 Each row in the right table appears in the results, regardless of whether there are matches in the left table.

+- BigQuery natively supports arrays.
+Array values must share a data type.
+Arrays are called REPEATED fields in BigQuery.
+  - finding the number of elements with ARRAY_LENGTH(<array>)
+  - deduplicating elements with ARRAY_AGG(DISTINCT <field>)
+  - ordering elements with ARRAY_AGG(<field> ORDER BY <field>)
+  - limiting ARRAY_AGG(<field> LIMIT 5)

+- A STRUCT can have:
+  - One or many fields in it
+  - The same or different data types for each field
+  - It's own alias
+  - Structs are containers that can have multiple field names and data types nested inside.
+Arrays can be one of the field types inside of a Struct (as shown above with the splits field).

 ## Architecture

 BigQuery is built on 4 infrastructure technologies.